benja27/AwsomeBooksReact/README.md

 # 📖 Awsome Books With React <a name="about-project"></a>

-**Awsome Books With React** is a...
-Describe your project in 1 or 2 sentences.
+**Awsome Books With React** is a project that implement React and Redux to create a user interface that allows user to save books in the APP.

 ## 🛠 Built With <a name="built-with"></a>